dhruv-ahuja/dhruv-ahuja.github.io/content/posts/implementing_buffered_queue_in_rust.md

 ## Introduction

 O’Reilly’s `Programming Rust` book walks us through optimizing a part of a pipeline, in Chapter 19 `Concurrency`.
 It explains how a channel-based pipeline can encounter slowdowns and high memory usage if one of the consumer threads is much slower than one of the producer threads.
 The producer keeps adding tasks to the queue, but the consumer is unable to consume them at a satisfactory pace.
-The queue will have a large amount of unconsumed data causing high-memory usage.
-Defining fixed capacities will lower memory consumption in applications without affecting the latencies since the consumer already processes at its own fixed pace.
+The queue will have a large amount of unconsumed data causing memory spikes.
+Defining fixed capacities will lower memory consumption in applications without affecting the latencies since the consumer already consumes at its own fixed pace.

 I had known about queues but had never thought about them in a larger scope, so I thought attempting a custom implementation would be a good way to learn more.
 I received a lot of help from the Rust community for this project, allowing me to better understand the concepts and improve my code :)

 ## Overview

 We will walk through the implementation of a simple multi-threaded, blocking, buffered queue.
 The Producer thread will push elements till the queue is at capacity, and block until the queue has space again.
 Similarly, the Consumer thread will consume elements till the queue is empty, and block until it has elements again.
-We do not persist the threads once the input stream is extinguished.
+We do not persist the threads once the input stream is expended.

 ## Declaring our Types

-We can create a new project with `cargo new buffered-queue-rs` and put our queue logic in `src/lib.rs`, marking all code inside the file as library code and making it accessible to the whole project by importing it with the project name specified in the `cargo new` command.
+We can create a new project with `cargo new buffered-queue-rs` and put our queue logic in `src/lib.rs`, marking all code inside the file as library code.
+This makes it accessible to the whole project by importing it with the project name specified in the `cargo new` command.

 Add the following imports to the file: